farhan-439/ml_competition/README.md

 - Loading pairs of 24×24 grayscale images from provided pickle files
 - Resizing images to 224×224 for the ResNet model
 - Normalizing with ImageNet mean/std values ([0.485], [0.229])
-- Implementing extensive data augmentation techniques:
+- Implementing extensive data augmentation techniques after few of the images:
   - Random rotations (±30°)
   - Affine transforms (translation ±15%, scaling 85-115%)
   - Color jitter (brightness/contrast adjustments of ±25%)